 How long is recovery after a Neck Lift?

 The recovery after a necklift is quite short.
+Facelift recovery usually includes bruising and swelling that will subside in 2-3 weeks.
+You will go home wearing an ace wrap that will stay on for a week.
+You can carefully wash the face and around the incisions starting the 2nd day post op with a gentle cleanser.
+The incisions will have sutures that typically come out after 1 week.
+Once the swelling goes down and the incisions heal you will be left with hidden scars behind the ears and a firmer, tighter appearance.
 Within 1-1.5 weeks your swelling and bruising has improved enough that with makeup you will be able to go out.
 In two weeks you will feel pretty good and in three weeks you can go to any social function without feeling self-conscious.
 Bruising can vary from person to person, but it is usually very minimal after a Neck Lift.

 How long does a Neck Lift last?